chinmoy12c/autopsy/DOCUMENTATION.md

 ## File output

-If a user clicks one of the three buttons to analyze a core dump, Autopsy will output the contents of the corresponding file (`gen_core_report.txt`, the backtrace file, or the siginfo file) to the user.
+If a user clicks one of the three buttons to analyze a core dump, Autopsy will return the contents of the corresponding file (`gen_core_report.txt`, the backtrace file, or the siginfo file) to the user.

 ## Running GDB